keptn/keptn.github.io/content/docs/develop/cli/_index.md

     set KEPTN_ENDPOINT=https://api.keptn.YOUR.DOMAIN
     ```

-1. Now that everything we need is stored in environment variables, we can proceed with authorizing the Keptn CLI.
+1. Now that everything we need is stored in environment variables, we can proceed with authorizing the keptn CLI.

     To authenticate against the Keptn cluster, use the `auth` command with the Keptn endpoint and API token: